This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch blondie recipe, check out our Leftover Ingredients Recipe Finder.

-- Butter: I use salted butter for these blondies, but unsalted butter works just as well if that’s your preference.
+- Butter: I use salted butter, but unsalted works just as well.

-- Brown Sugar: Brown sugar is essential for the classic flavor and chewy texture of blondies.
-If you’re out, you can make your own by mixing 1/2 cup granulated sugar with 1/2 tablespoon of molasses.
-Check out my easy brown sugar recipe for detailed instructions.
+- Brown Sugar: Key for flavor and chewiness.
+Out of brown sugar?
+Mix 1/2 cup granulated sugar with 1/2 tablespoon molasses.
+Check out my quick brown sugar recipe for detailed instructions.

-- Vanilla: I recommend pure vanilla extract for the best flavor.
+- Vanilla: Use pure vanilla extract for the best taste.

-- Flour: All-purpose flour works perfectly in this recipe.
-For a gluten-free option, I suggest King Arthur brand Gluten Free Measure For Measure Flour.
+- Flour: All-purpose flour works well.
+For a gluten-free option, use King Arthur brand Gluten Free Measure For Measure Flour.

-- Chocolate Chips: Semi-sweet chocolate chips are my go-to, but white chocolate or butterscotch chips are excellent alternatives.
-Leftover chips?
-Use them in recipes like a small batch of Chocolate Chip Cookies or in a Chocolate Lava Cake.
+- Chocolate Chips: I use semi-sweet, but white chocolate or butterscotch chips are great too.
+Try extras in Chocolate Chip Cookies or in a Chocolate Lava Cake.

-- Walnuts: Walnuts add crunch and flavor, but you can swap them for pecans, almonds, or omit them entirely for nut-free blondies.
-Leftover nuts are great in recipes like Maple Walnut Muffin, Brookie, Hermit Cookies, or Banana Nut Bread.
+- Walnuts: Add crunch and flavor.
+Swap with pecans, almonds, or leave them out.
+Use leftovers in Maple Walnut Muffin, Brookie, Hermit Cookies, or Banana Nut Bread.

 Recipe Variations

-Try these fun ways to switch up your blondies:
+Here are a few simple ways to change up your blondies:

-- White Chocolate Raspberry Blondies: Use 1/4 cup of white chocolate chips and gently fold in a few fresh raspberries.
-The tart raspberries balance the sweet white chocolate beautifully.
+- White Chocolate Raspberry: Mix in 1/4 cup white chocolate chips and a few fresh raspberries.

-- Spiced Blondies: Mix in 1/4 teaspoon of cinnamon and a pinch of nutmeg for a warm, seasonal twist.
+- Warmly Spiced: Stir in 1/4 teaspoon cinnamon and a pinch of nutmeg for a seasonal version.

-- Coconut Blondies: Stir 1/4 cup of shredded coconut into the batter.
-For an extra coconut boost, substitute coconut oil for the butter.
+- Coconut Addition: Add 1/4 cup shredded coconut to the batter.
+For more coconut flavor, use coconut oil instead of butter.

 How To Make Blondies

-- In a medium mixing bowl, whisk the melted butter and brown sugar together until smooth and fully combined.
+- Mix Wet Ingredients: In a medium bowl, whisk together melted butter and brown sugar until smooth.
+Add the egg and vanilla; whisk until fully combined.

-- In a separate small bowl, stir together the flour, baking powder, and salt.
-Gradually add this dry mixture to the wet ingredients, stirring just until combined.
+- Add Dry Ingredients: In a small bowl, mix flour, baking powder, and salt.
+Stir into the wet mixture just until combined.

-- Gently fold in the chocolate chips and chopped walnuts.
+- Add Mix-Ins: Fold in chocolate chips and chopped walnuts.

-- Place the baking dish on a rimmed baking sheet to catch any spills and bake for 25-28 minutes, or until the edges are set and a toothpick inserted into the center comes out clean.
+- Bake: Pour the batter into the prepared dish and spread evenly.
+Place on a rimmed baking sheet and bake for 25–28 minutes, or until the edges are set and a toothpick comes out clean.

-- Run a knife along the edges of the dish to loosen the blondies, then carefully cut them into 4 squares.
-Enjoy warm or let them cool completely before serving!
+- Cool and Slice: Let cool for 20 minutes.
+Run a knife along the edges to loosen, then cut into 4 squares.
+Serve warm or let cool completely.

 Expert Tips

-- Melt the Butter First: Allow the melted butter to cool slightly before mixing it with the other ingredients.
+- Cool the Butter: Let the melted butter cool slightly before mixing to prevent scrambling the egg.

-- Thoroughly Mix Dry Ingredients: Combine the flour, baking powder, and salt well before adding them to the wet ingredients.
-This ensures the leavening agent is evenly distributed.
+- Evenly Mix Dry Ingredients: Stir the flour, baking powder, and salt together first to evenly distribute the leavening.

 Serving Suggestions